SOFTS-Arabica coffee plumbs near 2-month low, raw sugar steadies

 SUGAR

-* July raw sugar SBc1 was up 0.4% to 25.47 cents per lb, having hit its lowest since late April last Thursday.
+* July raw sugar SBc1 was flat at 25.37 cents per lb, having hit its lowest since late April last Thursday.

 * Dealers said it is likely prices will remain well supported near term, certainly until investors get a better idea on how the monsoon in No. 2 sugar producer Indian is progressing.